 Live-in caregivers are individuals who are qualified to provide care for children, elderly persons or persons with disabilities in private homes without supervision.
-Live-in caregivers must live in the private home where they work in Canada.
+Live-in caregivers must live in the private home of their employer in Canada.

 There are four main requirements you must meet to qualify under the Live-in Caregiver Program:

 In order to work in Canada as a live-in caregiver, you must first locate a prospective employer in Canada.
-The Visa Section cannot assist you in locating an employer in Canada.
+The visa office cannot assist you in locating an employer in Canada.
 You are not required to use a placement agency for the purpose of locating an employer.

-Then, HRSDC/Service Canada provides a Labour Market Opinion (LMO) to the employer and Citizenship and Immigration Canada.
+HRSDC/Service Canada will then provide a labour market opinion (LMO) to the employer and Citizenship and Immigration Canada.
 The LMO is an assessment of the likely impact that the hiring of the foreign worker may have on the Canadian labour market.
-Your employer will send a copy of the LMO to you.
+Your employer should send a copy of the LMO to you.

 You both must then sign an employer–employee contract that meets the labour standards and working conditions in the province where you will be working.

-Once you have obtained a signed contract and a positive Labour Market Opinion (LMO), your next step is for you to apply for a Work Permit at this Visa Section.
-Click here for details on how to apply for a Work Permit.
+The signed contract is part of the documentation that you must submit together with your application.
+Once you have obtained that signed contract and a positive labour market opinion (LMO), your next step is for you to apply for a work permit at this visa office.
+Please refer to how to apply for a work permit for details.

 All applicants who apply for a work permit must complete a medical examination.
 You will be advised regarding this requirement after we have completed our initial review of your application.

 The doctor will notify us directly of the result, and if there are no medical or other concerns, the work permit will be issued.